 Mourtias North Reef

-Mourtias Reef has a wall part between 20 and 30 m deep, and a plateau part between 10 and 15 m deep.
+Mourtias Reef has a wall part between 20 and 30 m deep and a plateau part between 10 and 15 m deep.
 The plateau part was rich in nudibranchs feeding on sponges (spotted doris) or hydroids (flabellinas and hervias).
-In the middle of the wall, we saw 3 big groupers.
-Mourtias Reef is indeed famous for its big groupers.
+In the middle of the wall, we saw three big groupers.
+Mourtias Reef is indeed famous for its large groupers.

 dive parameters: max depth 25,4 m – 43 minutes – water temperature 26°C / 25°C at 20 m